ExMember/exmember.github.io/_drafts/exception-spec-versus-tree-specs.md

 end
 ```

-Before the cataclysm, at his paper your PM was a bit of a control freak.
-He
+Before the cataclysm, your PM was a bit of a control freak.
+He almost
-almost burst a blood vessel when a writer changed an article that he had already
+burst a blood vessel when a writer changed an article that he had already
 approved.
-He also wants to make sure that cannot happen in your new blog
+He wants to make sure that cannot happen in your new blog
 platform.

 So you modify your specs to look like this: